GoogleCloudPlatform/compute-cassandra-python/README.md

 * Separate zones within a region to provide fault-tolerance within a region
 * Ability to scale up/down by adding and removing compute resources
 * A variety of compute machine types for standard or high memory/CPU needs
-* Bring up instances with a custom startup script
+* A Metadata service to store common configuration information or bring up instances with a custom startup script
 * Persistent disks to preserve and share data between restarts and/or machines

 There is a lot to consider when getting ready to deploy a Cassandra cluster in